BayAreaOpenScienceGroup/BayAreaOpenScienceGroup.github.io/index.md

 ### Use the Open Science Team Agreements!
 Want to talk about Open Science with your lab or team?
 We created a two-page template for teams to learn more about open science and select practices that work for them.
 [Find it on Zenodo](https://zenodo.org/record/7154101#.Y1v9HMHMKZw).

+We presented on the team agreements at the 2023 STEM Librarians Collaborative Meeting.
+[See that presentation in Zenodo](https://zenodo.org/record/8226573).

 ### Contact:
 Interested in joining the group or learning about future events?